 A lemon- plant that is pleasant in every way.
 During flowering it feels the air with the aroma of citrus and draws in the excess moisture from the air.
 The leaves emit a huge number of phytochemicals sterilising the space around them.
 The tree loves sunbathing, regular watering and dry soil.
 All parts of the lemon (juice, peel, leaves) are used in the culinary and medicine all over the world

 In Japan, the cypress tree is considered sacred: it is believed that the souls of the dead and gods inhabit it.
 The evergreen plant the refreshes the interior, moisturises the air, fights dust and relieves headaches and migraines.
 In return for all this, it expects partial shade and regular watering

-It is also know as "thin tongue" and it is popular by the name of Dracaena.
-This plant does amazing things with the air: it moisturises, generates a huge amount of oxygen (by its size) and counteracts the harmful gases emitted from synthetic material.
+They call it also thin tongue.
+This plant does amazing things with the air: it moisturizes, generates a huge amount of oxygen (by its size) and counteracts the harmful gases emitted from synthetic material.
 In the same time, it really very easy to care for as it retains moisture in the leaves and doesn’t require heavy watering.
-Perfectly grows in every corner of the house
+Perfectly grows in every corner of the house.

 The most popular indoor plant and it is technically a weeping fig. It has lots of variations and the most grown at home plant is the Benjamin Ficus named after a British botanist.
 The Ficus moisturises the air and saturates it with oxygen, neutralises toxins and bacteria and with its broad leaves retains dust.
 However, it might cause some allergies, so before you get one consult with a specialist.
 The plant is unpretentious, grows quickly, but doesn’t like current and excessive watering.
 It loves large semi-shade spaces